Under Secretary of Defense for Policy

 The United States under secretary of defense for policy (USDP) is a high level civilian official in the United States Department of Defense.
 The under secretary of defense for policy is the principal staff assistant and adviser to both the secretary of defense and the deputy secretary of defense for all matters concerning the formation of national security and defense policy.

 The under secretary is normally appointed from civilian life by the president with the advice and consent of the Senate.
-The incumbent under secretary is Colin Kahl, who was confirmed by the Senate on 27 April 2021, and sworn in the following day.

 Overview

 The Office of the Under Secretary of Defense for Policy is the principal staff element of the secretary of defense in the exercise of policy development, planning, resource management, fiscal, and program evaluation responsibilities, the rank of Under Secretary, the USD(P) is a Level III position within the Executive Schedule.

 Reporting officials

 Officials reporting to the USD(P) include: